Feyerabend/cc/ch07/addition/signals/README.md

 When we compute the DFT of a finite block of $N$ samples, we are implicitly assuming the signal is periodic with period $N$.
-If the signal is not exactly periodic within the block -- which is almost always true for real data -- there is a discontinuity at the block boundaries (the end of the block does not join smoothly back to the beginning).
+If the signal is not exactly periodic within the block--which is almost always true for real data--there is a discontinuity at the block boundaries (the end of the block does not join smoothly back to the beginning).
 This discontinuity causes energy to *leak* from the true frequency bins into neighbouring ones.
 The effect is called *spectral leakage*.